 nausea, stomach pain.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Because valrubicin is not absorbed into the bloodstream, it is not likely that other drugs you take orally or inject will have an effect on valrubicin used in the bladder.
+Because Valstar is not absorbed into the bloodstream, it is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Where can I get more information?